ARTSCONNECTION IS IN RESIDENCE ON GOVERNORS ISLAND

 [ARTIST-IN-RESIDENCE]

-Dance – An interdisciplinary live performance based in structured dance improvisation in which artists produce several original works over the course of 90 minutes.
+DANCE – An interdisciplinary live performance based in structured dance improvisation in which artists produce several original works over the course of 90 minutes.
 The performance is divided into 3 sets, each with a 25-minute duration and 10-minute intermission.

 Public event: Saturday, June 24th | 3:00 pm